Moon Studios: History

 After assembling the team, Moon Studios started creating prototypes.
 One early prototype was named Warsoup, a first-person shooter mixed with real-time strategy elements.
 Another prototype was named Sein, a platformer with Metroidvania gameplay.
 Moon Studios started pitching Warsoup to publishers.
 Microsoft dismissed Warsoup but agreed to fund Sein, with Microsoft retaining the rights to the intellectual property.
 With a core team of 10 people alongside several remote working contractors, the game, which would later be renamed Ori and the Blind Forest, took the team 4 years to develop.

 The team met with each other for the first time at E3 2014, when the announcement trailer was released.
 Ori and the Blind Forest received critical acclaim when it was released in March 2015.
 It was also a commercial success, as it recouped its development in 7 days.

 Following the success of Ori and the Blind Forest, the team expanded significantly.
 As of March 2020, the studio employed more than 80 people and recruited talents from 43 countries.
 To facilitate communication, Moon built its communication tool named "Apollo".
-The team also organized yearly retreats to ensure the team bond together.
-At E3 2017, they announced a sequel, Ori and the Will of the Wisps, which was released for the Xbox One and Windows 10 on March 10, 2020.
+The team also organised yearly retreats to ensure the team bond together.
+At E3 2017, it announced a sequel, Ori and the Will of the Wisps, which was released for the Xbox One and Windows 10 on 10 March 2020.

-In March 2022, VentureBeat published an article that detailed allegations of workplace abuse at Moon Studios with a particular focus on Mahler and Korol.
-These included claims of regular arguments during development, claims of an oppressive crunch culture at the studio and claims of racist, sexist, and anti-semitic language being used by Mahler and Korol during work hours.
-In a response to the report, Mahler and Korol said the details of the report were not representative of the working environment of the studio, nor its employees, touted the studio's multiculturalism, but also acknowledge that they have teased their cultural backgrounds.
-In addition, they expressed regret if anyone on staff felt uncomfortable or let down by their actions.
+In December 2019, the studio announced that it was developing the action role-playing game No Rest for the Wicked.
+The game was formally revealed at The Game Awards 2023 and was announced for publication by Private Division, a label of Take-Two Interactive.
+No Rest for the Wicked launched in Early Access for Windows via Steam on 18 April 2024.
+In February 2026, Moon Studios announced that No Rest for the Wicked had sold 1.5 million copies during Early Access.

-The company released action role-playing game No Rest for the Wicked in April 2024, which was published by Private Division, a label of Take-Two Interactive.
-A few months after this release, Take-Two Interactive began the process of shuttering Private Division.
-Moon Studios bought back the rights to No Rest for the Wicked, which were completed by March 2025, and allowed the studio to become fully independent.
+In 2024, Take-Two Interactive began the process of shuttering Private Division.
+Following several months of negotiations, Moon Studios reacquired the publishing rights to No Rest for the Wicked in March 2025 and stated that the studio had become fully independent.
+In January 2026, the studio released the Together update, adding cooperative multiplayer to the game during Early Access.